Fusion of Visual-Inertial Odometry with LiDAR Relative Localization for Cooperative Guidance of a Micro-Scale Aerial Vehicle: Introduction

 \acresetall

-Autonomous multi-rotor \acp{UAV} are well-suited for emergency response tasks in confined indoor spaces.
-In these applications, the \acp{UAV} operate in \ac{GNSS}-denied environments but still require accurate positioning in a world reference frame, e.g., to report victim positions, as was demonstrated in the DARPA SubT challenge~\cite{petrlikUAVsSurfaceCooperative2022, kratkyAutonomousUnmannedAerial2021}.
+Autonomous multi-rotor \acp{UAV} are well-suited for emergency response and \ac{SAR} tasks in confined indoor spaces.
+In these applications, the \acp{UAV} operate in \ac{GNSS}-denied environments but still require accurate positioning in a world reference frame, e.g., to precisely report victim positions, as was demonstrated in the \ac{DARPA} \ac{SubT} challenge~\cite{petrlikUAVsSurfaceCooperative2022, kratkyAutonomousUnmannedAerial2021}.

-Camera-equipped \acp{UAV} can utilize \ac{VIO} and may be small enough to fly through highly confined environments.
+Camera-equipped \acp{UAV} can be localized by \ac{VIO} techniques and may be small enough to fly through highly confined environments.
 However, visual-based localization approaches are heavily dependent on lighting conditions~\cite{BednarICUAS22VIO}, the amount of texture in the environment~\cite{limAvoidingDegeneracyMonocular2021}, and suffer from long-term drift with respect to the world frame due to the \ac{VIO}'s four unobservable \acp{DOF}~\cite{heschConsistencyAnalysisImprovement2014}.
 Monocular camera-based methods exhibit scale unobservability under constant acceleration~\cite{wuUnobservableDirectionsVINS2016a, yangObservabilityAnalysisAided2019}.
+The impracticality of purely vision-based approaches for indoor and subterranean \ac{SAR} missions was confirmed by all \ac{DARPA} \ac{SubT} teams, including the team of authors of this article.

 \ac{lidar}-based methods rely on the geometric structure of the environment.
-In comparison to visual-based methods, 3D \ac{lidar}-based methods exhibit lower drift and perform well under challenging lighting conditions.
-Most of the best-performing algorithms on the KITTI dataset~\cite{Geiger2012CVPR} are \ac{lidar}-based.
-However, 3D \acp{lidar} are relatively heavy, expensive, and power-consuming.
-Although all the teams in the DARPA SubT challenge relied on \acp{lidar}, the \ac{UAV} platforms needed for carrying such payloads are too bulky for exploring many narrow passages~\cite{ebadiPresentFutureSLAM2022}.
+In comparison to visual-based methods, 3D \ac{lidar}-based localization exhibits lower drift and performs well under challenging lighting conditions.
+Most of the best-performing algorithms on the \ac{KITTI} dataset~\cite{Geiger2012CVPR} are \ac{lidar}-based.
+However, 3D \acp{lidar} are relatively heavy and power-consuming.
+Although all the teams in the \ac{DARPA} SubT challenge relied on \acp{lidar}, the \ac{UAV} platforms needed for carrying such payloads were too bulky for exploring many narrow passages~\cite{ebadiPresentFutureSLAM2022}.

 Using teams of \acp{UAV} with different sensors keeps the benefits of the localization methods while mitigating the disadvantages.
-The \ac{lidar}-equipped \ac{UAV} can share its localization data and information about the surrounding environment with the other \acp{UAV}.
+The \ac{lidar}-equipped \ac{UAV} can share its localization data and information about the surrounding environment with the lightweight \acp{UAV}.
 The camera-equipped \ac{UAV} can pass through more confined spaces and cheaply extend the perception range of the \ac{UAV} team due to its low cost.

 We propose a novel approach to cooperative flight in \ac{GNSS}-denied environments, providing accurate relative localization between the \acp{UAV}, and enabling direct guidance of less-capable \acp{UAV} by a more-capable \ac{UAV}, mitigating the effects of localization drift.
 We focus on the case of a primary \ac{UAV} utilizing 3D \ac{lidar}-based \ac{SLAM} and a lightweight secondary \ac{UAV} carrying a monocular camera utilizing \ac{VIO} (see Fig.~\ref{fig:motivation}).